cr8ivecodesmith/dockerfiles/py3kit/README.markdown

 #### Run as a specific user

-A default non-root user is created called `pykit` and is used the run python
+A default non-root user is created called `pykit` and is used to run python

 See the `USER` section in:
 https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/